anakic/querystorm-docs/docs/Querying/Databases.md

 ![Connected external](../Images/sql_cell_parameter.png "Connected to external SQL Server")

-> Only named ranges that refer to a single cell are usable as parameters.
+> Only named ranges that refer to a single cell are visible as parameters.

 ## Getting data into Excel